 Many factors affect Florida alimony payments.
-At the Kramer Law Firm, we understand that the role alimony plays in divorce is extremely important for both spouses.
+At the New Future Divorce & Family Law Firm, we understand that the role alimony plays in divorce is extremely important for both spouses.
 We are here to protect your rights, whether as our client you are to be the payor or the recipient of alimony.

 First the court will determine whether either party actually needs alimony, and whether either party can pay alimony.
 If the court concedes that both scenarios are valid, the judge will consider all of the following factors in their determination of Florida alimony payments.

 - The standard of living maintained during the marriage – How do the parties to the divorce live?
 What is their lifestyle?
 The court will examine the value of the home, cars, and other valuable possessions, as well at the couple’s recreational lifestyle.
 The higher the standard of living, the greater chance of Florida alimony awarded, especially in long-term marriages.

 - The length of the marriage – Generally, the longer the marriage the more alimony will be awarded.
 Permanent alimony is usually only awarded for a long-term marriage.
 Florida divorce law views duration of marriage as follows:

 Moderate term marriage: more than 7 but less than 17 years

 - The age and physical and mental condition of each spouse – If a spouse is older and has health problems or is disabled, they may have a better chance of being awarded alimony than someone who is younger and in good health.

 - The financial resources of each spouse, including both marital and non-marital assets – Florida alimony is based on a spouse’s need of support and the ability of the other spouse to pay support.
 The judge will consider all financial resources such as trust funds that disperse income to a spouse, and a spouse’s pre-marriage business holdings as factors in Florida alimony.